Key takeaways

 Users open these apps every day.
 They literally become their virtual buddies, counting their calories, putting on favorite music and helping to choose the best restaurant for dinner.
 An app will become indispensable if it is linked to other software the customer is using.

-We had this idea in mind when we developed a mental health app Breathmethod, which has Face ID sign-in for user convenience and Instagram posts integration that complements the impeccable design with an individual approach.
+We had this idea in mind when we developed a mental health app Breathmethod, which has Face ID sign-in for user convenience and Instagram post integration that compliments the impeccable design with an individual approach.

 Social media apps

 The main goal of a social media app lies in its name.
-The features that are crucial are creating your own content and sharing it.
+The features that are crucial are creating and sharing media content.
 Social media apps should be fast, have a responsive design and frequent updates, so that no bugs ruin the user’s experience.

-If you want to know how to make an app like Instagram, check out our article about it.
+If you want to know how to make an app like Instagram, check out our article.

 When we made a social travel platform TripChron, we focused on giving users the opportunity to share their travel routes and follow other enthusiasts.